unavi-xyz/wired-protocol/host/webrtc/README.md

 ## Message Format

-Messages are sent array buffers.
+Messages are sent as array buffers.
 The first byte is the player ID, followed by the position and rotation values.

 | Offset | Size | Type  | Description |
 | ------ | ---- | ----- | ----------- |